franzprante/reprod-fin-copied/content/post/2016-11-18-reproducible-finance-with-r-a-sharpe-ratio-shiny-app.md

     })
     ```

-File formats aside, from a team workflow perspective, this conversion to a Shiny app is super important - it’s where the R coders co-mingle with team members who need to make use of R’s analytical tools, but do not want to touch the code.
+File formats aside, from a team workflow perspective, this conversion to a Shiny app is super important - it's where the R coders co-mingle with team members who need to make use of R's analytical tools, but do not want to touch the code.
 For example, we can imagine a portfolio manager who wants the ability to quickly iterate through different portfolios and compare Sharpe Ratios, for internal construction purposes or perhaps even in a client-facing context.
 The PM does not want to write or reproduce this R code; he or she wants to focus on the portfolio.

 In other words, a PM wants to see this: